umbraco/UmbracoDocs/Reference/Events/ContentTypeService-Events.md

 # ContentTypeService Events

 The ContentTypeService class implements IContentTypeService.
-It provides easy access to operations involving IContentType and IMediaType.
+It provides access to operations involving IContentType and IMediaType.

 <table>
     <tr>